 What’s at stake: US Supreme Court 2023-2024 Term

-October 2, 2023 marks the beginning of a new Supreme Court term which already includes several important cases with the potential for long-lasting, widespread impact.
-The 6-3 majority conservative court will, as in the previous term, revisit issues decided years ago, raising the possibility of turning back the clock on legal precedent and our rights.
-National Council of Jewish Women (NCJW) will be closely watching the cases listed in this document and adding more as the Supreme Court adds to their docket.
+October 2, 2023 marked the beginning of a new Supreme Court term which includes several important cases with the potential for long-lasting, widespread impact.
+The 6-3 majority conservative Court will, as in the previous term, revisit issues decided years ago, raising the possibility of turning back the clock on legal precedent and our rights.
+National Council of Jewish Women (NCJW) will be closely watching the cases listed in this document and adding more as the Supreme Court adds to its docket.
 Be sure to check back regularly.

 Gun Violence